lablup/backend.ai/docs/admin-api/sessions.rst

 Compute Session Monitoring
 ==========================

-Compute sessions are composed of one or more containers, while interactions with sessions only occur with the *master* container when using REST APIs.
+As of Backend.AI v20.03, compute sessions are composed of one or more containers, while interactions with sessions only occur with the *master* container when using REST APIs.
 The GraphQL API allows users and admins to check details of sessions and their belonging containers.

 Query Schema